-Telephone: "I want to make sure we give you the most accurate and up-to-date information.
-Our(appropriate person) can best help you.
-If you give me your contact information, deadline and topic that you're calling about, I'll have that person return your call as soon as possible."
+Hold Nesponse Telephone: "I want to make sure we give you the most accurate and uour(appropriate person) can be me your contact information, deadline and topic that you're that person return your call as soon as possible."
 On-site: "Our job right now is to keep everyone safe.
-We understand that the media have job to do.
-We're gathering information and our spokesperson will speak to reporters shortly."
-Handling Reporters On-Site Refer questions to pastor, conference communicator or district superintenden Don't be hostile Don't give your personal opinion Don't speak "off the record" Don't use the term "no comment" Be polite, but firm Handling Casual Conversations or Questions about Crisis Don't speculate, repeat unconfirmed information or express personal opinions Don't feel like you have to answer questions Do respond with a brief, positive, general statement Contact Information for (Appropriate Contact) Office # Mobile/Pager #
+We understated job to do.
+We're gathering information and our spokesper reporters shortly."
+Handling Reporters On-Site Refer questions to pastor, conference communicator of Don't be hostile Don't give your personal opinion Don't speak "off the record" Don't use the term "no comment" Be polite, but firm r district superintendent Handling Casual Conversations or Question s about Crisis Don't speculate, repeat unconfirmed information or exp Don't feel like you have to answer questions Do respond with a brief, positive, general statement press personal opinions Contact Information for Mobile/Pager # (Appropriate Contact) Office # Wobile/Pager #